-The FCC has selected In-Band On-Channel TM, also known as IBOC or "HD Radio ®," as the exclusive technology for introduction of terrestrial digital operations by AM and FM radio stations.
-HD Radio ® technology permits a station to transmit radio programming in digital formats using the bandwidth that the radio station is currently licensed to use.
+The FCC has authorized HD Radio ® technology which permits a station to transmit radio programming in digital formats using the bandwidth that the radio station is currently licensed to use.
 HD Radio ® technology is used to (1) improve sound quality, (2) provide spectrum for enhanced data services and multiple program streams and (3) allow radio stations to time broker unused digital bandwidth to third parties, thereby providing new business opportunities for radio broadcasters.
 We currently utilize HD Radio ® digital technology on some of our stations and will evaluate additional installations over the next few years.